patcg-individual-drafts/private-aggregation-api/error_reporting.md

 - `reserved.insufficient-budget`: one or more contributions were dropped from a scheduled report (or the entire report was not scheduled) as there was not enough budget
-- `reserved.uncaught-exception`: a JavaScript exception was thrown and not caught in this context
+- `reserved.uncaught-error`: a JavaScript exception or other error was thrown and not caught in this context

 The following event would only be available in Shared Storage contexts: